Swing Trading vs. Day Trading

 When people think about trading, many immediately think of swing trading.
-But day trading has also become very popular.
-If you’re considering jumping into the markets, you may be researching swing trading vs. day trading to find the right fit.
+But day trading has also become very popular in actively traded stocks.
+If you’re considering jumping into the markets, you may be researching trading strategies to find the right fit.

 Let’s go over how swing trading and day trading work, how they differ, and how to decide which one might be best for you.

-- Day traders typically buy and sell securities in the same day, often at multiple points throughout the day.
+- Day traders typically buy and sell securities on the same day, often at multiple points throughout the day.
 They rely on indicators and real-time information for quick decisions.